 Kenwood Ladies' Pond | Hampstead

+The ponds are crazy busy on a hot weekend - the mixed pond is always the busiest - but during the week it’s a different story.
+It will be just you, a handful of other bathers, and a few ducks and moorhen for company.
 Our favourite pond is the Kenwood Ladies’ Pond which is situation at the end of a charming, shady lane far up Highgate West Hill, almost at Highgate itself.
 It’s a bit of a trek by public transport but you can park there for free after 10am.
-The women’s pond is entirely hidden from view by trees and bushes.
-Once you pass the stern ‘women only’ sign you will reach the wooden deck complete with women lifeguards and changing rooms with newly installed hot showers.
-There are no lockers, you just hang your clothes on a peg, but this adds to the old-world charm.
+The women’s pond is entirely hidden from view by trees and bushes to protect your modesty from picnickers and amblers on the Heath.

 Once you pass through the gate with its solemn ‘women only’ sign you reach the wooden deck at the edge of the pond.
 There are women lifeguards and changing rooms with newly installed hot showers.
 But when it's busy you can just get changed in the meadow or on the jetty itself.
 There are no lockers - you just hang your clothes on a peg.
 It feels perfectly safe and there's something about this trust that adds to the old-world charm.

 Don't wear your best swimming costume as you will emerge smelling slightly of pond water - a smell I rather like - and with a thin layer of silt on your chest.
 Your skin and hair will thank you for the lack of chlorine and harsh chemicals and you will notice the difference to how you feel emerging from a swimming pool.